developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/re2x/gesture/index.md

 ---
 title:  Gesture Module
+productversion: '1.4'
+product: Enterprise Browser
+layout: guide.html
+subhead:
 ---
+## Overview
-**The Gesture Module is used to define touch screen.
+The Gesture Module is used to define touch screen.
 Check the [gestures overview page](GesturesOverview) for more detail on different types of gestures.**

 ## Syntax